‘Exorcist’ actor Max von Sydow dies at age 90 | WTOP

 “I can’t say exactly what influence he’s had on me, but it must be enormous,” he said of Bergman.
 “We did most of that work when we were much younger.
 We were free — he hadn’t yet become world famous and I was just a regular stage actor with a few film roles to my credit.
 We worked hard and had a lot of fun.”

 Von Sydow married Swedish actress Christina Olin in 1951 and had two sons, Clas and Henrik.
-The couple later divorced and he remarried French filmmaker Catherine Brelet in 1997 with whom he had two more sons, Yvan and Cedric.
+The couple later divorced and he married French filmmaker Catherine Brelet in 1997, with whom he had two more sons, Yvan and Cedric.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.